 Bad faith experts are needed when policyholders allege their insurer unreasonably denied, delayed, or underpaid a claim; when an insurer fails to settle a third-party claim within policy limits; and when the reasonableness of the insurer's investigation, evaluation, or claims handling practices is at issue.

 Vident Partners connects attorneys with qualified bad faith claims expert witnesses.
-Complimentary search, 24-hour turnaround, no obligation.
+Complimentary consultation, 24-hour turnaround, no obligation.

 Request an Expert →